You are probably thinking, WHAT?!?! I promise, just continue reading and you’ll see how it relates to living with a chronic illness.

 With the start of the school year and no Spinal Stimulator on the docket, I decided I needed to be proactive and find a way to improve my circumstances the best way I could.
 So I figured out that I could use a recumbent stationary bike for exercising.
 I also decided I would stop binging on Netflix and venture out in doing things outside of my house.

-I want to challenge you to find Your passion.
+I want to challenge you to find your passion.

 Blogging has really been my savior these last couple of years since my RA, Bipolar, and CRPS diagnoses.
 It is something productive I can do while I am confined to my comfy recliner most of the day.
 Blogging enables me to contribute to our family income and help others by sharing my experiences in learning to create a life I love despite my struggles in living with a chronic illness.
-You can read more about how blogging has changed my life in this post.

 Your passion does not have to create income.
 It can be volunteering for a cause that is dear to your heart or finding a hobby that brings you joy.